Instant Teeth Whitening: Are the Results Really that Fast?

 There are numerous factors that cause teeth to lose their shine and become yellow or discoloured.

 In most cases, foods such as coffee, wine, and tea are among the top culprits for staining teeth.
 Moreover, the buildup of plaque on teeth can cause them to look yellow.
 However, these types of discolourations can quickly disappear if you brush your teeth regularly as well as use other whitening remedies.

 On the other hand, teeth may look yellow because the outer surface of the teeth or enamel has eroded, leaving the dentin exposed.
 The dentin is a yellow, bony tissue located underneath the enamel.

 Tips to keep your teeth whiter after a whitening procedure

-- Avoid smoking – the use of tobacco cause your teeth to become yellow.
+- Avoid smoking as tobacco causes your teeth to become yellow

 Although a brighter smile is of great importance to most people, it’s essential to notice that tooth discolouration is a common occurrence.
-However, if you feel uneasy with yellow teeth, consider visiting your nearest Thornhill dentist for more information.
-This way, you will be able to restore your bright smile safely as well as ensure you do not cause damage to your teeth.
+If you feel uneasy about your yellow teeth, consider visiting your nearest Thornhill dentist for more information.
+This way, you will be able to restore your bright smile safely and ensure you do not cause damage to your teeth.